react-navigation/react-navigation.github.io/docs/navigation-prop.md

 - `navigation`
   - `navigate` - go to another screen, figures out the action it needs to take to do it
-  - `replace` - replace the current route with a new one
   - `reset` - wipe the navigator state and replace it with the result of several actions
   - `goBack` - close active screen and move back in the stack
   - `addListener` - subscribe to updates to navigation lifecycle